Text-to-SQL Data Synthesis Pipeline

 - Data Filtering:

-- Execution Filter: Remove invalid or non-executable SQL statements
+- Execution Filtering: Remove invalid or non-executable SQL statements.

-- Consistency Filter: Ensure consistency among question, SQL, and database schema
+- Consistency Filtering: Ensure alignment between questions, SQL, and database schema.

 - Data Generation:

-- SQL Variation Generation: Generate semantically equivalent variants based on existing SQL
+- SQL Variant Generation: Create semantically equivalent variants of existing SQL queries.

-- SQL Synthesis: Generate new SQL statements based on the database schema
+- SQL Synthesis: Generate new SQL statements based on database schema.

-- Question Generation: Generate corresponding natural language descriptions based on SQL and schema
+- Question Generation: Produce corresponding natural language questions from SQL and schema.

 - Training Data Construction:

-- Prompt Generation: Integrate natural language questions, database schema, and instruction prompts
+- Prompt Generation: Integrate natural language questions, database schema, and instructional cues.

 - Data Grading:

-- Syntax Difficulty Grading: Classify by SQL statement complexity
+- Syntax Difficulty Grading: Classify complexity levels based on SQL structure.

-- Execution Difficulty Grading: Assess difficulty based on SQL execution pass rate
+- Execution Difficulty Grading: Evaluate difficulty based on SQL execution success rates.

 2. Input Data

-Input data for this pipeline mainly includes the following fields:
+The input data for this pipeline includes the following fields:

 - question: Natural language question